h-waldschmidt/nginx-reverse-secure/README.md

    This won't work on the first run, because the reverse proxy configuration expects an ssl certificate which doesn't exist yet.

-   So instead you need to comment out the ssl server, which listens to port 443, in `proxy.conf`.

    Run:

    ```sh